Adrenalin Software Edition 19.2.2 Performance Analysis featuring the Red Devil RX 590 with 39 Games

 Tomorrow we will post a new hardware review that we have been working non-stop on.
 As usual, we will focus on performance with 40 games including Metro Exodus.

-In the meantime, join BTR’s Community for great tech discussions and also feel free to comment on this Performance Analysis in the comments section below.
 Please don’t forget to vote in our poll to let us know if you want to see competing NVIDIA cards in future AMD driver performance analyses and competing AMD cards in GeForce driver comparisons.